-Trees and plants are known to be exposed to a wide range of diseases or pest damage.
+Trees and plants are known to be exposed to various diseases or pest damage.
 This leads to a deterioration of their structure or physical appearance.

-If you’ve noticed such discolorations, it’s necessary to find out what the causes are.
+If you’ve noticed such discolorations, it’s necessary to determine the causes.

 Dealing With Brown Spots On Tree Leaves

-The quest to know what brown spotting means is the focus of our discussion.
-There could be a wide range of reasons whenever brown spots on leaves are detected.
+Our discussion focuses on the quest to know what brown spotting means.
+There could be a wide range of reasons why brown spots on leaves are detected.

 When causes aren’t investigated and treated accordingly, it results in steady deterioration and sometimes even death of the tree.